CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-message.md

-# REST API: Retrieve general information from a Marketing Suite message ID
+# REST API: GET message

 If you want to get some general information from a mail sent with Marketing Suite you can make a simple a GET request to the following URL: